-Plan assets are presented on the balance sheet at their fair value at the balance sheet date.
-Plan assets are compared with plan liabilities to determine the ultimate pension asset/liability i.e. the funded status.
+Plan assets are presented in the balance sheet at their fair value where they are netted off against plan liabilities to determine the pension asset/liability.

 Reconciliation between opening and closing plan assets

-Reconciliation between opening plan assets and closing plan assets would look like follows:
+Reconciliation between opening plan assets and closing plan assets would look like as follows:

 |Opening plan assets||XXX|

 |Add: contributions received from employer||XXX|